Aveek-Saha/TwitterFakeNet/README.md

 Once `twecoll` is done getting the list of users that @verified follows, it generates a `<username>.dat` file containing information about every user in that list.
 The important information downloaded is-
 - User ID- an unique identifier for the user
 - Name- the display name of the user
-- Friends count- number of friends a user has
-- Followers count- number of followers a user has
-- Listed count- number of lists a user is included in
-- Statuses count- number of statuses(tweets) a user has made
+- Friends, Followers, Listed, Statuses count- number of: friends, followers a user has, lists a user is included in, statuses(tweets) a user has made
 - Date created- the date the account was created
 - Location- where the user is located, this location is self reported, and Twitter has no autocomplete for this location, so spelling mistakes are common and the data isnt very reliable